Fourth television network: Golden Showcase Network

 The Kraft General Foods Golden Showcase Network, or Golden Showcase Network, was launched in 1980 with assistance from SFM and ran at least to 1989.
 Programs on the Golden Showcase included The Attic: The Hiding of Anne Frank and Little Girl Lost.

-MGM/UA Premiere Network

-The Premiere Network, or MGM/UA Premiere Network, was an ad hoc network created by MGM/United Artists, which announced plans to launch in 1984, originally set for an October launch.
-By that summer, the network had signed affiliation agreements with eight television stations in large markets.
-The service was expected to broadcast 24 movies in double-runs once a month for two years.
-MGM received 10½ minutes of advertising time within a two-hour movie telecast, while its stations would retain 11½ minutes.
-100 television stations were signed as affiliates by October 1984, with the planned launch pushed back and set for November 10 of that year.

 Debut Network

 The Universal Pictures Debut Network, or simply the Debut Network, was a similar ad hoc film network created by MCA Television.
 The service reached agreements with ten stations in larger markets such as New York City, Los Angeles and Chicago by late 1984.
 The network planned to launch in two stages beginning in September 1985.
 In 1988, the movie network broadcast a special edition of Dune as a two-night event, with additional footage not included in the film's original release.
 In June 1990, the Debut Network was ranked in fifth place among the ten highest-rated syndicated programs according to Nielsen.